Tinnitus And Technology: Apps And Devices For Relief

 Relaxation Apps

-Relaxation apps focus on various relaxation techniques, such as meditation, breathing exercises, or guided imagery, to help calm the mind and reduce stress.
+Relaxation apps focus on relaxation techniques, such as meditation, breathing exercises, or guided imagery, to help calm the mind and reduce stress.
 These apps can be beneficial for individuals experiencing tinnitus-related anxiety or sleep difficulties.

 White Noise Apps